ʻAoa, American Samoa: History

 In prehistoric times, ʻAoa village stands out for several reasons.
-It is the only known ceramic residential site on Tutuila Island, and its earliest deposits — around 3,000 years old — are among the oldest in the Sāmoan Islands.
-In addition, it contains a greater abundance of volcanic glass and basaltic artifacts than any other residential site in the Sāmoan Islands.
+It is the only known ceramic residential site on Tutuila Island, and its earliest deposits — around 3,000 years old — are among the oldest in the Samoan Islands.
+In addition, it contains a greater abundance of volcanic glass and basaltic artifacts than any other residential site in the Samoan Islands.

 Over 40 ancient star mounds have been discovered in the bush near ʻAoa.
 Village chiefs believe these elevated stone platforms were used in the ancient chiefly sport of pigeon-snaring.
 Archeologists believe they served as military lookouts due to their placement at strategic vantage points, perhaps as a military lookout for enemy canoes.
 Besides the star mounds, lepita pottery has been discovered in ʻAoa.
 Some estimates date some of the potshards discovered here to 2000 BCE, while most of the scientific community dates them to 500 BCE.
 The Department of Tourism operated a camp site here complete with showers and barbecue facilities.
 The campsite was however closed as of 1994.

 In 1892, the village of ʻAoa became the focal point of significant conflict.
 The unrest originated among supporters of High Chief Lei’ato, whose lineage is traditionally believed to have begun in ʻAoa.
 Lei’ato’s son had previously established a secondary lineage in Fagaʻitua.
 Over time, the Fagaʻitua branch gained prominence, with their matai rising to become the principal high chief for the entire eastern region of Tutuila.
 That year, the residents of ʻAoa sought to appoint an alternative high chief, challenging the established authority of the Fagaʻitua lineage.
 In response, Lei’ato of Fagaʻitua took decisive action by mobilizing warriors and launching a dawn raid on ʻAoa.
 This attack resulted in the deaths and injuries of several villagers.
 The British consulate intervened after the looting of a store owned by A. Young, an English trader in ʻAoa, and the slaughtering of his pigs.
 Additionally, relatives and supporters of Lei’ato from the Western District traveled east to join the conflict.